 After creating the 3D furniture models, we start developing the 3D scenes.
 The 3D scene is essential for developing the final renderings.
 It mainly involves three steps:

 - Step 1: Importing the 3D models

 We import the three-dimensional models of furniture and start placing the objects.
-If we have created the models, we can move to the next step.
-However, if you are the one providing us the models, then there are a few things you should consider.
-Check if
+We can move to the next step if we have created the models.
+However, if you provide us with the models, then there are a few things you should consider.
+Check if:

-- 3D models are available in a common format
+- 3D models are available in a standard format

-- Different units 3D models were created in
+- Different units of 3D models were created in

-- Availability of any physical model attributes that need texture for representation
+- Availability of any physical model attributes that need a texture for representation

 Step 2: UV mapping and material creation

-In the UV mapping process, our 3D artists instruct the 3D rendering software on how to use the 3D texture for the final image renders.
-This can further help in controlling texture seams, texture scaling, or grain direction.
+In the UV mapping process, our 3D artists instruct the 3D furniture rendering software on how to use the 3D texture for the final image renders.
+This can further help control texture seams, scaling, or grain direction.
 The process is carried out manually.
-However, we do employ a few custom 3D tools to speed up the process.
+However, we employ a few custom 3D tools to speed up the process.

 Step 3: Lighting and test rendering